Amaaan09/Booker/README.md

 This project is licensed under the MIT License

 ## Acknowledgments
-Thanks to HuggingFace for their language model and embeddings.
+- HuggingFace
-Thanks to PyPDF2 for their PDF reading capabilities.
+- PyPDF2
-Thanks to langchain and langchain_community for their text splitting and vector store capabilities.
+- langchain and langchain_community